fossas/spectrometer/docs/userguide.md

 - name: foo
   version: 1.2.3
   license: "MIT or Apache-2.0"
-# You can also provide a description and/or homepage
+# You can also provide a description and/or homepage.
+These values populate metadata fields in reports in the FOSSA web UI.
 - name: foo-wrapper
   version: 1.2.3
   license: MIT